Home How-To Wheels & Tires Dirt Bike Tube & Tire Change

 Once I have seated the grease on the valve stem with the nut from the old tube, I install the valve stem cap, then tighten the outside nut to the cap, locking it on.

-Using the right tools and the proper techniques, you should only take about 10 minutes to change your tire.
+Using the right tools and techniques, changing your tire should only take about 10 minutes.
 The only thing you might have trouble with is the valve stem; those rarely do what you want them to!

-If you have any questions or want to share some tips of your own, please leave them in the comments or on our FaceBook page!
+If you have any questions or want to share tips, please leave them in the comments or on our Facebook page!

 Fix Your Dirt Bike Logo